 So, how do you take all of this content and create a curated learning journey designed specifically for your company, your goals, your visions, and your leaders?
 You turn to the experts.

-Entelechy has more than twenty-five years of experience creating and customizing proprietary content to work hand-in-hand with organizations' additional resources and subscriptions.
+Entelechy has more than thirty years of experience creating and customizing proprietary content to work hand-in-hand with organizations' additional resources and subscriptions.
 We've learned a few things over the years when it comes to using content from multiple sources within a single learning journey, and here are our best tips to utilize the content your organization already offers your employees with direction, purpose, and clarity.

 1. Narrow the Scope

 It's easy to throw a large library of content at people and assume that they will get the most out of it.
 But usually the opposite happens.
 A large resource library can be overwhelming to a learner — people will look once or twice to find something and then give up.
 For the more charismatic learners, they may enjoy digging through endless content, but there is no guarantee that they will get out of it the goals and objectives you intend.
 Provide a specific learning path or search guidance to help narrow the focus and make the most of their effort and time.